MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ### Configure Microsoft Edge Options

 You can pass an `EdgeOptions` object to the `EdgeDriver` constructor to configure extra options for the Microsoft Edge browser process.
 The following section shows how to use `EdgeOptions` for some common scenarios.
-For a full list of options that are supported, navigate to [Capabilities and EdgeOptions](capabilities-edge-options.md).
+For a full list of options that are supported, see [Capabilities and EdgeOptions](capabilities-edge-options.md).

 #### Choose Specific Browser Binaries

 You can start a WebDriver session with specific Microsoft Edge binaries.
-For example, you can run tests using the [Microsoft Edge preview channels](https://www.microsoftedgeinsider.com/download) such as Microsoft Edge Beta.
+For example, you can run tests using the [Microsoft Edge preview channels](https://www.microsoftedgeinsider.com/download), such as Microsoft Edge Beta, Dev, or Canary.

 ##### [C#](#tab/c-sharp/)